youssefdoss/express-jobly/readme.md

 # Jobly Backend

 This is the Express backend for Jobly, version 2.
-This project builds a RESTful API using Node.js, Express, and PostgreSQL.
+This project builds a RESTful job search API using Node.js, Express, and PostgreSQL.

 ## Table of Contents